 The travel guide parts of the book covers almost everything, including what to pack, where to go, which airlines to use, where to stay, how to travel safely and where to get further advice, with over 200 useful websites.

-A couple of tips I found useful were: to download destination information using the Triposo mobile phone app; and to check out Avis car rentals if other companies turn you down because you are too old.
+One tip I found useful was to check out Avis car rentals if other major companies turn you down because you are too old.

 At the end of the book the author gives his top 100 travel experiences, a truly wide-ranging and inspiring list.
 This article is illustrated with some of the items taken from this list.